Before you get busy coding a new feature, create an issue and discuss the details in the issue tracker.

 - Create a virtual environment

-virtualenv -p python3 venv source venv/bin/activate pip intall -e . pip install pytest
+virtualenv -p python3 venv source venv/bin/activate pip install -e . pip install pytest

 - Hello world